vmware/terraform-provider-vcfa/website/docs/r/org_oidc.html.markdown

 ```

 Once the OIDC settings are created, if users want to restore an overridden value to the original one given by the
-well-known configuration endpoint, they must perform an update in code to set the previous value explicitly:
+well-known configuration endpoint, they must perform an update in code to set the previous value explicitly.

+In other words, removing the argument or setting it to `""` **won't** make the original value from the well-known configuration endpoint
+to be restored during updates.

 ```hcl
 data "vcfa_org" "my_org" {